Frequently Asked Questions About Boat HitchHiking

 2. Who was the original genius of the concept?

-I don't know who invented the concept of boat hitchhiking, but it is probably older than we all might think.
+I do not know who invented the concept of boat hitchhiking, but it is probably older than we all might think.

-Since hundreds of years, merchant vessels or battleships took crew from the marina they were docking.
-They would either get paid a salary or work in exchange for food and accommodation.
+For hundreds of years, merchant vessels or battleships took a crew from the marina they were docking.
+They would, either get paid a salary, or work in exchange for food and accommodation.

-The idea that you pay as a Boat HitchHiker just came when sailing became a leisure sport.
-As it's relatively expensive and you don't have to do work as hard as on a merchant vessel or a battleship, boat owners generally ask for a daily rate.
+The idea that you pay as a boat hitchhiker just came when sailing became a leisure sport.
+As it is relatively expensive and you do not have to do work as hard as on a merchant vessel or a battleship, boat owners generally ask for a daily rate.

 A major inspiration for me personally, was Suzanne from The Oceanpreneur.
 She crossed the Atlantic twice by boat hitchhiking and is now committed to make a positive impact on the preservation of the oceans.

-I devoured her blog posts when we were still in Madrid and planning to leave everything behind.
-Actually she still is a very inspirational person to me as she continues living the lifestyle of boat hitchhiking and sailing.
+I devoured her blog posts when I was still in Madrid and planning to leave everything behind.
+Actually, she still is a very inspirational person to me as she continues living the lifestyle of boat hitchhiking and sailing.

-3. How many boats did you negotiate in all so you can reach your final destination?
+3. How many boats did you negotiate in all so that you could reach your final destination?

-In total we sailed with 2 different boats.
+In total, I sailed with two different boats.

-We did the first leg from Tenerife to Sal, Cape Verde with a young French couple on a monohull vessel in the beginning of November 2016.
-We did the second leg from Mindelo, Cape Verde to Barbados with a French-Canadian couple and the captain's godson on a catamaran.
+I did the first leg from Tenerife to Sal, Cape Verde with a young French couple on a monohull vessel at the beginning of November 2016.
+I did the second leg from Mindelo, Cape Verde to Barbados with a French-Canadian couple and the captain his godson on a catamaran.

-I can't give an exact number with how many boats we negotiated until we finally found "THE" boat.
+I can not give an exact number with how many boats I negotiated until I finally found “the” boat.

-Some might be more lucky and find a boat straight away.
-But you need to be aware that boat owners will be more reluctant to take you onboard if you're travelling as a couple.
-They rather prefer to take 1 person instead of too.
-But also here the exception confirms the rule.
+Some might be luckier and find a boat straight away.
+But you need to be aware that boat owners will be more reluctant to take you on board if you are traveling as a couple.
+They rather prefer to take one person instead of two.

 4. What best advice can you give to someone who wants to enjoy boat hitchhiking?

-As mentioned in the ABC of Boat HitchHiking, for me the key of successful hitchhiking a boat is perseverance and patience.
+As mentioned in the ABC of Boat HitchHiking, for me, the key to successful hitchhiking a boat is perseverance and patience!

-It took us almost 1 month to find a boat in Tenerife and another month in Cape Verde to find a boat to cross the Atlantic to Barbados.
-That's a very long time, where you'll be tempted many times just to give up.
-Indeed it can easily become very frustrating to go down twice a day to the marina (during 1 month), talk to boat owners and let them know about your endeavors.
-Most will tell you that they're not interested and you'll need to find the motivation to keep on going.
+That is a very long time, where you will be tempted many times just to give up.
+Indeed, it can easily become very frustrating to go down twice a day to the marina (in my case, during one month!), talk to boat owners, and let them know about your endeavors.
+Most will tell you that they are not interested, and you will need to find the motivation to keep ongoing.

 During the time you are looking for a boat, your only goal in the day might be to find captains that might potentially take you on a cruise.
-But that would mean that you'll miss about 80 % of the fun of boat hitchhiking.
+But that would mean that you would also miss about 80 % of the fun of boat hitchhiking.

-Actually you'll meet so many interesting people along the road, there are so many hidden gems of the destination that you're staying at, that it would be a pity to spend ALL your days in the marina focusing on how to get on a boat.
+Actually, you will meet so many interesting people along the road, and there are so many hidden gems of the destination that you are staying at, that it would be a real pity to spend all your days in the marina, only focusing on how to get on a boat.

 Enjoy the pleasures along the road: meeting new people and discovering new places.

-Fun Fact: In both occasions, we found our boat when we actually decided to have some time off!
-We just left our CV's in the marina and got called to join the captain on their journey.
-Life is what happens while you're making plans!
+Fun Fact: On both occasions, I found my boat when I actually decided to have some time off!
+I just left my CV in the marina and got called to join the captain on his journey!
+Life is what happens while you are making plans!

-5. How hard or easy is it to negotiate with people to allow you in their boats?
+5. How hard or easy was it to negotiate with people to allow you on their boat?

-The hard part was getting up every morning and knowing that you'll spend your day in the marina talking to boat owners.
-As many would let you immediately know that they're not interested, you could easily be tempted to lose faith.
+The hard part was getting up every morning and knowing that you will spend your day in the marina talking to boat owners.
+As many would let you immediately know that they are not interested, you could easily be tempted to lose faith.

-Thus the hardest part was keeping your head high and trusting that you'll find your boat soon.
+Thus, the hardest part was keeping your head high and trusting that you would find your boat soon.

-6. Are you travelling alone or by group?
+6. Were you traveling alone or by group?

-We did the first leg from Tenerife to Sal, Cape Verde with a young French couple that had sailed out somewhat unpreparedly.
-It definitely was a very intense experience as they were nearly the same age as we were and had 1 year of sailing experience.
-We had a huge responsibility onboard and not the best weather conditions.
-I remember that we had waves that were higher as the level of our boat and that it was impossible to sleep in our cabin.
-Thus we had to alternate and have little naps in the common area (during 8 days!)
+I did the first leg from Tenerife to Sal, Cape Verde with a young French couple that had sailed out somewhat unpreparedly.
+It definitely was a very intense experience as they were nearly the same age as I was and had only one year of sailing experience.

-Luckily the second leg compensated for everything.
-I still can't believe how lucky we were to meet and sail with such generous and highly inspiring people.
-Even now, almost 1 year after the crossing, we are still in touch.
+Luckily, the second leg compensated for everything!
+I still can not believe how lucky I was to meet and sail with such generous and highly inspiring people!
+Even now, almost one year after the crossing, I am still in touch with them.

-Am I allowed to list some of the best parts about the crew from our second boat?
+Am I allowed to list some of the best parts about the crew from my second boat?

 1. How long did it take?

-2. How long is the stretch from your starting point to your final destination?
+2. How long was the stretch from your starting point to your final destination?

-The exact calendar of our Boat HitchHiking adventure 2016 – 2017 would be looking like this:
+The exact calendar of my boat hitchhiking adventure 2016 – 2017 would be looking like this: